 Failure to complete remaining degree requirements in a timely manner after a final oral examination

-The Graduate College may change a student to inactive status directly for any of these reasons, or the Director of Graduate Education (DOGE) and the major professor, if there is one, may submit a written request that provides justification to the Graduate College.
+The Graduate College may change a student to inactive status directly for any of these reasons, or DOGE and the major professor, if there is one, may submit a written request that provides justification to the Graduate College.
 Appeals and grievances for this action should follow those outlined in the Graduate College Handbook.

 Graduate students not in active graduate status cannot register for courses.
 Reinstatement of active status requires approval of a graduate program or formal acceptance to non-degree seeking status.
 Either action also requires approval of the Graduate College.
 Transferring from one program to another does not affect active status, but must be approved by the receiving program and the Graduate College.
 Reinstatement requires submission of a “Reinstatement to Active Status” form and the written approval of a graduate program and the Graduate College.
 When considering reinstatement, both the program and the Graduate College may consider the student's overall fitness for continued studies, including information about the student’s conduct, employment and education since the student’s last enrollment.
 If reinstatement involves a change of program, the procedure for transferring to another graduate program also applies.
 A student who is denied reinstatement may request that the denial be reviewed by the Provost.